mah0001/metadata-editor-docs-v2/intro_about.md

 # About

-The Metadata Editor is a powerful and flexible open-source application designed to streamline the documentation of data of diverse types, including statistical indicators, survey microdata, geographic raster and vector datasets, documents, images, videos, scripts, and more.
+The Metadata Editor is an open-source application designed to streamline the documentation of data of diverse types, including statistical indicators, survey microdata, geographic raster and vector datasets, documents, images, videos, scripts, and more.
 It enables users to generate rich, structured metadata that complies with international metadata standards and schemas.
 Additionally, the application is designed for extensibility, allowing users to integrate new standards, schemas, and updated versions as they emerge.

 The Metadata Editor is a tool used by data curators to generate rich and structured metadata.
 These metadata, typically saved as JSON or XML files, serve as input to data cataloguing and dissemination systems.